MsfdcJL/FluidSim/README.md

 ![ezgif com-video-to-gif](https://github.com/Feng-Jiang28/FluidSim/assets/106386742/72acbe95-6bef-45e9-b595-e3c38e9e9add)

+The implementation of fluid simulation as described, while effective for demonstrating the principles of fluid dynamics in a 3D environment, does have some computational limitations.
+1. High Computational Load:
+Fluid simulation involves complex calculations for each cell in the fluid grid for every simulation step.
+This includes solving differential equations and updating the properties (like velocity and density) of each cell based on its interactions with neighboring cells.
+2. Numerical Methods:
+The implementation uses numerical methods (like the linear solver) that require iterative calculations.
+These methods can be computationally expensive, especially for high-resolution simulations.
+3. Real-Time Performance:
+Achieving real-time performance in fluid simulations is challenging, particularly for simulations with a large number of cells or high complexity.
+4. Serial Computation:
+The basic implementation as described is serial in nature, meaning each calculation is done one after the other.
+This approach doesn't efficiently utilize modern multi-core processors or parallel processing capabilities of GPUs.

 Phase 2:

 In phase 2, we are trying to implement a fluid simulation a CPU with OpenMP and GPU with CUDA, and compared the performance of the two implementations.
+OpenMP (Open Multi-Processing):

+It allows the fluid simulation to utilize multiple cores of a CPU efficiently.
+By dividing the simulation grid and processing multiple parts simultaneously, OpenMP can significantly reduce the time required for each simulation step.

+CUDA (Compute Unified Device Architecture):

+GPUs are highly efficient at handling parallel tasks due to their large number of cores designed for handling graphics operations.
+Fluid simulations can benefit greatly from CUDA as it allows distributing the computation across thousands of small, efficient cores in the GPU, drastically speeding up the simulation process.